About Bit Bash

 Bit Bash takes great pride in creating an environments focused on positivity, and exposing the public to lesser-known video games in a safe and inclusive environment.
 We strive to make video games accessible for everyone, putting Chicago on the map as an amazing place to be in the indie games community.

-Some of the games we’ll have featured at Initiation include:
+Some of the games we’ll have featured at Fabricade include:

 Bit Bash Festival 2017